oceantime/mFrame/docs/Guide_iOS_Setup_Weex.md

-# GCanvas Weex Bridge iOS Guide
+# WmCanvas Weex Bridge iOS Guide

-If your project use Weex, and want to integrate GCanvas, or you want to see how to run Weex sample with GCanvas.
+If your project use Weex, and want to integrate WmCanvas, or you want to see how to run Weex sample with WmCanvas.
 This guide is just for you.

-## Integrate GCanvas
+## Integrate WmCanvas

 #### Requirement